 Modern marriage can sometimes feel like a grueling routine.
-The reality for many is an exhausting cycle of all-day parenting and work responsibilities that leaves little energy for communicating with your partner.
+The reality for many is an exhausting cycle of all-day parenting and work responsibilities that leaves little energy for quality marital communication.

 During a typical weekday, the amount of time American couples spend by themselves is about two hours.
 And if you have kids, especially younger ones, time spent together may be reduced to less than an hour.

 -Dr. Jason Holland, Lifespark

 Importantly, spending time together seems to have hidden benefits, as in one study couples indicated that they are happier, less stressed, and feel more fulfilled during time spent with their partners as opposed to time apart.